 The International Dzogchen Community of …NAME OF THE LING…is an international non-for profit organization which adheres to the mission and guiding principles of the International Dzogchen Community (IDC), founded by Chögyal Namkhai Norbu, which has its headquarters in Arcidosso (Grosseto) Italy.

 It is integrated within the international organizational structure of the IDC but maintains its administrative autonomy.
-It recognizes itself as one of local basic organizational structures of the IDC which are called Lings.
+It recognizes itself as one of the local basic organizational structures of the IDC which are called Lings.

 It brings together people who are committed to study and practice the Dzogchen Ati Teaching under the guidance of a master possessing authentic knowledge of the state of Dzogchen.
 It supports the evolution of individuals and promote social aims.